-No one had ever offered me not just critique but an alternative, a different way forward.
+No one had ever before that encounter offered me not just critique but an alternative, a different way forward.
 I've since done that thousands of times.
 Not everyone in our profession likes it.
 We've been well trained to give and receive critique.
 We offer almost no training in how to propose an alternative that, together, we might build on.
 I believe it stymies us not only in our writing but in our efforts to reimagine alternatives to the way we do things--in our work, in our classrooms, in institutional change.

 This is among the reasons why, in The New Education: How To Revolutionize the University to Prepare Students for a World in Flux, I pair any critique of the existing system with an ethnographic account of a professor, a group of academics, a department, a school, or a whole university that has actually grappled with the problem and found a way to solve it.
 Not every reader, in every situation, will like the solution.
 But by seeing an alternative, I hope that every reader will understand that their own situation is not "unsolvable," but that there are various ways to address and tackle the problem within all the constraints offered.

 Administrators are often middle-managers and are often handed constraints that they don't necessarily like either--a budget cut, a requirement to accept more students, new faculty to accommodate, an edict to merge seemingly parallel bureaucracies into a new unit.
 We, as faculty, are great at offering critique.
 Sometimes--not always, but sometimes--we are also handled the pencil.